hacatu/Praser/readme.md

 * Windows

     Install SCons from [www.scons.org](www.scons.org "www.scons.org").
 Just open the link, go to downloads, and pick the scons ... setup.exe.
-You will also need to have [Python](www.python.org "www.python.org"), which you can download from that link.
+You will need to have [Python](www.python.org "www.python.org"), which you can download from that link.
+You will also need to add Python to your path, so keep note of where you install it and add it by going to control panel and searching for "path".
+I should add pre built Windows binaries for 32 and 64 bit when I release version 1.0.

 * Mac